deliriousMathematician/dancingGalaxies/README.md

 It is important that both these files be imported into your code.
 The former, as the name implies, deals with the rendering of animations, whereas the latter writes said renders to disk.
 A detailed description of each function's arguments and properties can be found commented within their respective files.

 #### 4. Using dancing_galaxies:
-Each function in renderers.py works slightly differently; as such, it is highly recommended that you view the *Examples* directory, and use the relevent example file as a template for your use-case.
+Each function in renderers.py works slightly differently; as such, it is highly recommended that you view the *examples* directory, and use the relevent example file as a template for your use-case.

 ---